klugjo/hexo-theme-phantom/README.md

 ## Creator

-This theme was created by [Pixel Hint](http://pixelhint.com/) and adapted for Hexo by [Jonathan Klughertz](http://www.codeblocq.com/).
+This theme was created by [HTML5 Up](http://html5up.net/phantom/) and adapted for Hexo by [Jonathan Klughertz](http://www.codeblocq.com/).

 ## Bugs